 Our selection of seasonal menus and cask conditioned ales and fine wines will introduce your taste buds to a catalogue of unique flavours and tastes inspired by a whole host of British classics and Mediterranean dishes.

 We even have a dedicated children’s menu to ensure that little rumbling tummies are satisfied.

-With an outdoor dining space, a chic bar and restaurant area, as well as plenty of car parking space, you’re sure to leave The Freemason’s Arms with a smile on your face.
+With an outdoor dining space, a chic bar and restaurant area, you’re sure to leave The Freemason’s Arms with a smile on your face.